smattymatty/portfolio_server/B_markdown_files/introduction.md

 </div>
 ```

-The way HTMX meshes with the original simplicity of HTML's original design is a game changer.
+The way HTMX meshes with the simplicity of HTML's original design is a game changer.
 Instead of overly complex JavaScript frameworks, HTMX allows you to create dynamic interfaces without the need for JavaScript.
 I still like using Vanilla JavaScript for more complex interactions, but HTMX is a great tool for creating simple, dynamic interfaces without the overhead of a full JavaScript framework.

 TODO: HTMX-ify your Django Blog